-- Sign the access card as soon as you receive it. - Familiarise yourself with your obligations to keep your access card and pass codes secure. - Familiarise yourself with the steps you have to take to report loss or theft of your access card or device, or to report unauthorised use of your access card, BPAY®, PayTo or telephone, internet or mobile banking. - Immediately report lost, theft or unauthorised use or access (see How to Contact Us on page 3). - If you change a pass code, do not select a pass code which represents your birth date or a recognisable part of your name. - Never write or save the pass code on any access card, mobile phone, computer or device, even if disguised. - Never write the pass code on anything which is kept with or near any access card, mobile phone, computer or device. - Never lend the access card to anybody. - Never tell or show the pass code to another person. - Use care to prevent anyone seeing the pass code being entered on any electronic equipment - Keep a record of the VISA card number and the VISA Card Hotline telephone number for your area with your usual list of emergency telephone numbers. - Check your statements regularly for any unauthorised use. - Immediately notify us when you change your address and ensure your contact details, including email address and mobile phone number, are correct and up to date at all times. - ALWAYS access the telephone banking or internet banking service only using the OFFICIAL phone numbers and URL addresses. - NEVER access internet banking via a link in an email, SMS or other electronic message. - If accessing internet banking on someone else's PC, laptop, tablet or mobile phone, ALWAYS DELETE your browsing history.
+- · Sign the access card as soon as you receive it. - Familiarise yourself with your obligations to keep your access card and pass codes secure. - Familiarise yourself with the steps you have to take to report loss or theft of your access card or device, or to report unauthorised use of your access card, BPAY[®], PayTo, internet or mobile banking. - Immediately report lost, theft or unauthorised use or access (see How to Contact Us on page 3). - If you change a pass code, do not select a pass code which represents your birth date or a recognisable part of your name. - Never write or save the pass code on any access card, mobile phone, computer or device, even if disguised. - Never write the pass code on anything which is kept with or near any access card, mobile phone, computer or device. - · Never lend the access card to anybody. - Never tell or show the pass code to another person. - Use care to prevent anyone seeing the pass code being entered on any electronic equipment - Keep a record of the VISA card number and the VISA Card Hotline telephone number for your area with your usual list of emergency telephone numbers. - · Check your statements regularly for any unauthorised use. - Immediately notify us when you change your address and ensure your contact details, including email address and mobile phone number, are correct and up to date at all times. - ALWAYS access internet banking via the GMCU homepage (www.gmcu.com.au). - NEVER access internet banking via a link in an email, SMS or other electronic message. - If accessing internet banking on someone else's PC, laptop, tablet or mobile phone, ALWAYS DELETE your browsing history.
 ALWAYS REJECT any request to provide or to confirm details of your pass code.
 We will NEVER ask you to provide us with these details.

 If you fail to ensure the security of your access card, access facility and pass codes you may increase your liability for unauthorised transaction.
 These ePayment Conditions of Use govern all electronic transactions made using any one of our access cards or facilities, listed below:

 - Visa Card

 - Internet Banking

-- Telephone Banking

 - BPAY®

 - Osko Payments

-- PayTo
+- · PayTo

 - Mobile Banking

-You can use any of these electronic access facilities to access an account, as listed in the Summary of Accounts & Availability of Access Facilities
+You can use any of these electronic access facilities to access an account, as listed in the Summary of Accounts & Availability of Access Facilities.